-The Stonesoft VPN Client settings are mostly configured through Forcepoint NGFW Security Management Center (SMC); formerly known as Stonesoft Management Center (SMC).
+The Stonesoft VPN Client settings are mostly configured through the Security Management Center (SMC).

 The Stonesoft VPN Client downloads a configuration file from the Firewall/VPN gateways to set the correct options for establishing a mobile VPN with that gateway.
 These options include the following: